Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 ### Programming Languages, Frameworks, Databases, and Messaging Systems

-This section describes the central technologies **KleeneStar** is built upon—from the primary programming language and used frameworks to databases and messaging systems for internal and external communication.
+This section describes the central technologies **KleeneStar** is built upon, including the primary programming language, the frameworks in use, and the databases and messaging systems that support both internal and external communication.

 - **Programming language:** Primarily C# for the development of core components, modules, and plugins.
 For client-side browser functionality, vanilla JavaScript is used without additional frontend frameworks.
 - **Frameworks:** .NET (current LTS release) as the central runtime, supplemented by ASP.NET Core for web APIs.